wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 The concern with scaling is QUESTION: how quickly additional capacity is added or removed before/after need?

 The traditional on-premises approach is to order and buy <strong>excess</strong> server hardware based on projected peaks many months or years in advance.
 Thus, servers would use a fraction of their capacity, which remains unused much of the time.
 And if processing volume exceeds the peak, the whole system would degrade or fail.
 In a cloud, although capacity can be added dynamically, it needs to be added slightly before need to provide a margin to handle growth while additional instances are brought up.
+Bootstrapping instances in ASG can take 10 minutes or more.
+To avoid false alarms from being in "pending:complete" state before bootstrapping completes, create an <a target="_blank" href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html">ASG Lifecycle Hook</a> to hold instance in a "pending:wait" state until bootstrapping completes.

+TODO: <a target="_blank" href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-account-limits.html">Auto Scaling Limits</a>

 ## Cloud